JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ### Adaptive window size

-When you don't know the size of the expected content and cannot specify the optimal window dimensions in advance, you can set one or both dimensions of `WindowSize` to `Dp.Unspecified`.
-Compose Multiplatform for desktop will automatically adjust the initial size of your window to fit the content:
+To size a window based on its content without providing dimensions in advance, set one or both dimensions of `WindowSize` to `Dp.Unspecified`.
+Compose Multiplatform will then automatically adjust the initial window size to fit your content:

 ```kotlin
 import androidx.compose.foundation.background